 High FODMAP Foods to Avoid

-If you are following the Low FODMAP diet, you will want to avoid all FODMAPs which include: fructans, galacto-oligosaccharides, lactose, excess fructose and polyols.
+If you are following the Low-FODMAP diet, you will want to avoid all FODMAPs.
+They include: fructans, galacto-oligosaccharides, lactose, excess fructose and polyols.
 If you have already taken hydrogen breath tests and know you can either completely absorb fructose or lactose, you do not have to negate either from your diet, but can as an extra precaution during the elimination phase.

 - Excess Free Fructose = EFF

 Apples or applesauce, apricots, Asian pears, blackberries, boysenberries, cherries, figs, mangoes, nectarines, peaches, pears, persimmon, plums, prunes, tamarillo, watermelon, white peaches

 - EFF – Apples, Asian pears, boysenberries, cherries, figs, mangoes, pears, tamarillo, watermelon

 - HPF – Apples, apricots, Asian pears, blackberries, nectarines, peaches, pears, plums, prunes, watermelon

 Artichokes (all), asparagus, cauliflower, garlic, leeks, mushrooms, onions (all onions including onion powder), scallions (only the green tips), shallots, snow peas, sugar snap peas, legume beans (eg. baked beans, kidney beans, bortolotti beans), lentils, chickpeas.

 - EFF – Artichokes, asparagus, sugar snap peas

 - HPF – Cauliflower, mushrooms, snow peas